-Improve safety in construction industry.
+Improving construction safety.
 Construction is one of the most danger-prone industries there is – responsible for approximately 1 in 5 workplace fatalities.
-How can construction companies successfully create a safety program and achieve buy in?
+How can construction companies successfully create a safety program and achieve buy-in?

 The construction industry poses unique health and safety challenges.
-In fact, 1 out of every 5 workplace deaths were in the construction.
-Luckily health and safety processes play a vital role in minimising risks.
-And while the construction industry is heavily regulated (see OSHA & CFCSA), having a safety program in place to make sure these processes are being followed is a major challenge for the industry as a whole.
+In fact, 1 out of every 5 workplace deaths was in construction.
+Luckily health and safety processes play a vital role in minimizing risks.
+And while the construction industry is heavily regulated, having a safety program in place to make sure these processes are being followed is a major challenge for the industry as a whole.

 Here are 4 issues to consider when looking to improve safety on construction job sites.